Yilikal250/Leaderboard/README.md

 # Project Name

-> To Do List
+> Leaderboard

-# To-Do-List
+# Leaderboard

-> This is a microverse project to make a simple To-Do-List website that displays a list of tasks and allows you to add and remove those tasks from that list.
+> This is a microverse project to make a simple Leaderboard website that displays a list of names and scores which will alow you to add name with score.

 ## Built With